SherZXH/refined-security-analysis-msis/experiments/security-estimation/README.md

 ## Overview

-This toolkit provides MSIS security analysis for the **Dilithium digital signature scheme**, a lattice-based post-quantum cryptographic algorithm selected as a finalist in the NIST post-quantum cryptography standardization process.
+This code provides MSIS security analysis for the **Dilithium digital signature scheme**, a lattice-based post-quantum cryptographic algorithm selected as a finalist in the NIST post-quantum cryptography standardization process.
 The project evaluates security levels by analyzing the hardness of the Module Short Integer Solution (MSIS) problem using advanced lattice reduction techniques.

 ## Structure